Out of a Crisis comes Voice Posting to Social Networks

 A blog post on the Official Google blog told us of Some weekend work that will (hopefully) enable more Egyptians to be heard.
-In the press on February 1st, 2011, we learned that Google and Twitter launch service enabling Egyptians to tweet by phone.
+In the press on February 1st, 2011, we learned that Google and Twitter launch service enabling Egyptians to do voice posting by phone.

 One of the co-authors of that Google blog post was Ujjwal Singh.
 He was the founder of Saynow, a company we learned a week or so before had been acquired by Google.
-He’s listed as the co-author of a patent application published this week that describes a way to post to social networks by voice.
+He’s listed as the co-author of a patent application published this week that describes a way do voice posting to social networks.
 The patent filing is:

 Posting to Social Networks by Voice